 When it’s time to eat, your choices are unlimited.
 Try The Brotherhood of Thieves on Broad Street near the Whaling Museum for a trip back in time at the whaling bar, or Cru Oyster Bar on Straight Wharf for cocktails and oysters with an ocean view.
 Languedoc Bistro, also on Broad Street, is perfect for casual dining based on classic French techniques.

-Nantucket, many say, is a state of mind.
+Many say that Nantucket is a state of mind.
 Perhaps it’s the light reflecting in a deep blue sea, the rustle of leaves against the cobblestones, or the wind that whips the sails in the boat basin that envelopes your soul in a dreamlike reverie.
 It haunts you when you leave and embraces you when you return, as you undoubtedly will after your first visit.
 To ensure a return trip, toss a penny as you round Brant Point on your return to the mainland as many visitors do.